Why We Need Prompt Drift: Understanding the Importance of Monitoring in Generative AI

 ✅ Prove continuous monitoring to regulators and auditors.

-In short, PDI converts abstract compliance mandates into measurable, auditable practice.
+In short, PDI converts abstract compliance mandates into measurable, auditable practices.

 A Real-World Example: Banking QA Assistant

-Baseline: Customers ask about “personal loan eligibility.”
-Retriever consistently fetches RBI’s loan policy documents.
+Baseline: Customers initially ask about “personal loan eligibility.”
+The retriever consistently fetches the RBI’s loan policy documents.

-After 6 months: Customers shift to “MSME collateral rules”.
-Without updates, retriever fetches irrelevant personal loan docs.
-Accuracy nosedives.
+After 6 months: Customers shift to “MSME collateral rules.”
+Without updates, the retriever fetches irrelevant personal loan documents.
+Consequently, accuracy nosedives.

 With PDI monitoring ON: